 La Candelaria probably has the highest concentration of hostels of all barrios, and its the opinion of most travel guides that this is where to stay in Bogota.
 A hostel that caught our eye was the Fernweh Photography Hostel, a space for creatives to meet, get inspired and sleep in a reasonably-priced bed.
 There are also Selina and Masaya Hostels in this area which are always a sure win.

 But it doesn’t have to be like this!
 Instead, get yourselves out to the quiet, leafy suburbs where the city is more developed and the thieves aren’t out hunting for tourists, and spend a little extra cash on cheap taxis to get the most out of your time in Bogota, Colombia.
+You can still have a very authentic experience and support local businesses (in truth, a huge number of the businesses in La Candelaria are owned by foreigners anyway).
 Enjoy the city to its fullest!
+I promise you it’s beautiful, despite a poor rep!